Venice Canals, Italy

 Grand Canal (Canal Grande)

 The Grand Canal stands out as Venice’s best-known and central waterway.
 It takes the shape of a big semicircle that snakes through the city from Santa Lucia train station to Piazza Leroma.
 This canal acts as the main route for water traffic.
-Along its banks, you’ll find over 170 structures, with most of them dating back centuries.
+Most dating back centuries, you’ll find over 170 structures along its banks.

 Key Highlights: